murlis97/portfolio-viz/README.md

-# Murlidhar Sharma
+## About me
 I am an IT Engineer, currently studying in the Master of Information Systems Management Global program at CMU with a keen focus in Data Analytics and Business Intelligence.
 This is my portfolio created for the Telling Stories with Data class at CMU.

-## About me
 I have worked as a Data Analyst intern in Adelaide and Software Developer intern in a couple of internships in my hometown Mumbai.
 I love solving complex problems, playing Chess, watching Football, Cricket, and movies.